How Kendra Wilkinson Is Spending Her First Birthday Since Divorcing Hank Baskett

 The circumstances surrounding Kendra Wilkinson's 33rd birthday are admittedly much different from past celebrations.

-The former reality TV star and Playboy model is single for the first time in nine years, and multiple sources tell E!
+The former reality TV star and Playboy model isn't married for the first time in nine years, and multiple sources tell E!
 News she'll be spending it with her children and a few close girlfriends instead of Hank Baskett this time around.

 Kendra, who filed for divorce from Baskett in April, is enjoying a "low-key day" with 8-year-old son Hank Jr. and 4-year-old daughter Alijah, one source says.
 The birthday girl also has plans to celebrate with a few gal pals, including American Idol alum Kimberly Caldwell and actress Jessica Hall.